MajorZiploc/django-react/README.md

 ## Things to improve

 ### For making a small decent site.
 Look at django-react-postgres-docker-heroku repo
-- Change just.bash/dev commands for new docker flow
 - Add cicd pipeline
 - Add hosting

 ### Plus Ultra
 - Improve login/register/auth flow (Rework auth to not show user/pass in api call)
 - Add a third party login/register flow
-- Improve CORS policies to be more restrictive
 - Add logging
 - Migrate javascript to typescript
 - Look into a way to dev with no internet: frontend proxy setting requires an internet connection even if only using localhost.